atlanticwave-sdx/sdx-docs/source/contributing.rst

 Developer Guidance
 ==================

-AW-SDX software system is based on a service-oriented architecture consisting of multiple dockerizable components.
-While being distributed and deployable independently, these components are developed with RestAPI endpoints and message queues with data models and messages following carefully designed specifications so that they communicate with each other to accomplish the end-to-end provisioning and other control workflows.
+AtlanticWave-SDX is based on a service-oriented architecture consisting of multiple containerizable components.
+While being distributed and deployable independently, these components are developed with REST API endpoints and message queues, with data models and messages following carefully designed specifications so that they communicate with each other to accomplish the end-to-end provisioning and other control workflows.

-AW-SDX software team consists of a few developers and does not have testers.
-However, we have built a virtualized testing environment that is highly automated to allow easy duplication in other PC or Cloud platform.
-Therefore it is imperative for each developer to follow certain high-level rules and conventions to contribute.
+AtlanticWave-SDX software team consists of a few developers and does not have a separate QA team.
+Therefore it is important for each developer to follow certain high-level rules and conventions to contribute.

 Reporting Issues